What is HAZMAT?

 According to NOAA, HAZMAT (short for Hazardous Material) is a dangerous or potentially harmful substance to human health or the environment.
 This can be liquids, solids, gasses, or radioactive materials.
 Some common examples include chemicals, asbestos, oil, and gasoline.

-These materials are regulated by various laws and regulations, the biggest being the Hazardous Materials Transportation Act (HMTA) in the United States.
+These materials are regulated by various laws and regulations, the biggest being the Hazardous and Solid Waste Amendments (HSWA) and Hazardous Materials Transportation Act (HMTA) in the United States.
 The HMTA requires shippers to label, package, and document hazardous materials appropriately before shipping them.
 Carriers must also have proper training and safety procedures to ensure the safe transport of such materials.

 There are many different types of hazardous material, and each has its unique dangers and risks.
 It is essential to be aware of the hazards of a particular material before handling it.
 Some materials may require special precautions, such as wearing personal protective equipment (PPE).